Restorative Dentistry – Cottonwood Heights, UT

 Rebuild Your Smile for Life

-The goal of restorative care is to preserve natural teeth as much as possible.
+The goal of restorative dentistry from our Cottonwood Heights, UT dentist is to preserve natural teeth as much as possible.
 Replacing missing teeth with a dental implant, bridge, or full or partial denture helps promote dental health as well.
 Filling in empty spaces in the mouth can prevent cavities in the remaining teeth because odd-shaped gaps are vulnerable spots for plaque-causing bacteria to build up.
 Missing teeth also put extra stress on your remaining natural teeth because you don’t have as much surface area to chew with.

 Why Choose White Peak Dental for Restorative Dentistry?